-If students have a particular career in mind, sometimes university is the only route for entry, for example, medicine.
+If students have a particular career in mind, sometimes university is the only route for entry, for example, medicine (although with apprenticeships growing nationally, this is an ever-changing picture, with talk about a medicine degree apprenticeship being developed in 2025).
 However, for some careers, for example, in business, students may want to apply to university to read for a business degree and apply to a degree/higher apprenticeship or School Leaver Programme in a company to earn while they learn.
 For other careers, for example, accountancy or engineering, again, it might be appropriate to apply to read for a university degree, as well as applying for a higher or degree apprenticeship.